Congress passes bill to shore up Postal Service, delivery

 Gone for now are ideas for cutting back on mail delivery, which had become politically toxic.
 Also set aside, for now, are other proposals that have been floated over the years to change postal operations, including those to privatize some services.

-“We need to save our Postal Service,” said Sen. Rob Portman, R-Ohio, a chief architect of the bill.
+“We need to save our Postal Service,” said Sen. Rob Portman, R-Ohio, another architect of the bill.
 Portman said the bill is not a bailout, and no new funding is going to the agency.

 Criticism of the Postal Service peaked in 2020, ahead of the presidential election, as cutbacks delayed service at a time when millions of Americans were relying on mail-in ballots during the first year of the COVID-19 crisis.